CJ-2123/kh1-ap-checklist/README.md

 # KH1 Checklist and Tracker
  Checklist and item tracker for the Archipelago version of the Kingdom Hearts Randomizer.
+ The info boxes show the logically required items for the check according to official documentation.

 This checklist is for this version of the randomizer: https://github.com/gaithernOrg/KH1FM-AP/releases
 Denhonator's version of the randomizer: https://github.com/Denhonator/KHPCSpeedrunTools